Does My Cat Have Dry Skin?

 Keep in mind that if a new animal was brought into the home, fleas could be the reason your cat has skin issues, even if other pets show no signs of irritation.
 Run a flea comb through your cat's fur and fold sections of the fur over to look for fleas or flea dirt (the black material left behind by fleas, which is actually flea feces).
 Even if you don't find any bugs, there can be smaller itch-causing parasites at work, such as mites, according to The Spruce Pets.
 Also, check for redness and scaly areas that could indicate a fungal condition, such as ringworm.
 Keep track of changes to your house menagerie to share with your vet so they can make an informed decision about what to do to help relieve your cat's itchy skin.

 When looking for dry skin solutions for your itchy cat, you may be tempted to turn to the internet for possible at-home or natural remedies.
 Keep in mind that some oils, soaps and products that are safe for humans could be poisonous for cats, according to the American Society for the Prevention of Cruelty to Animals.
 Check with your vet before trying anything to relieve your cat's irritation.

-Some cats may experience itchy, red, irritated skin due to food allergies.
-Talk with your vet about whether a prescription cat food or nutritional supplement could be a solution to help relieve itching.
-While you solve her feline skin mysteries, always try to keep your cat busy with active play, and distract her from scratching one area before it becomes raw or infected.
-You can also use humidifiers to add moisture to the air in your home, and give your cat lots of water to drink to help relieve and prevent dryness.
+Some cats may experience itchy, red, irritated skin due to food sensitivities.
+Talk with your vet about whether a therapeutic cat food would help your cat.
+While you work to resolve your cat's itchy skin, always try to keep your cat busy with active play, and distract them from scratching one area before it becomes raw or infected.
+You can also use humidifiers to add moisture to the air in your home, and give your cat lots of water to drink to keep them hydrated.

 If your cat has dry, itchy skin, chances are the cause of it is lurking in your house — but it can probably be easily whisked away.
 You and your vet can work together to modify your home for a happy and comfortable cat!